 How to Eat Bake and Shark

-Bake and shark is considered something of a blank canvas, at least when the vendor hands it over to you.
-It's then topped with all sorts of condiments — mustard, garlic sauce, tomato ketchup, pepper sauce, chadon beni sauce (made of cilantro and recao leaves), lettuce, tomatoes, cucumbers, and coleslaw, to name a few.
+Bake and shark are considered something of a blank canvas, at least when the vendor hands it over to you.
+It's then topped with all sorts of condiments—mustard, garlic sauce, tomato ketchup, pepper sauce, chadon beni sauce (made of cilantro and recao leaves), lettuce, tomatoes, cucumbers, and coleslaw, to name a few.
 These numerous "go-withs" are as traditional as the bake and shark itself.
 You can pick and choose your sauces, condiments, and veggies to suit your taste.
-Buy your bake and shark, then proceed to rows upon rows — literally — of available condiments to heap on your Trinidadian sandwich.
+Buy your bake and shark, then proceed to rows upon rows—literally—of available condiments to heap on your Trinidadian sandwich.

 Where to Buy Bake and Shark

-Bake and shark is sold widely throughout Trinidad and Tobago.
-It's a street food so you can purchase it from your favorite road-side vendor, from a shop around the corner, or in established eateries.
-Be sure to check out the many vendors offering bake and shark if you head down to Maracas Beach — the place that made bake and shark famous.
+Bake and shark are sold widely throughout Trinidad and Tobago.
+It's street food so you can purchase it from your favorite road-side vendor, from a shop around the corner, or in established eateries.
+Be sure to check out the many vendors offering bake and shark if you head down to Maracas Beach—the place that made bake and shark famous.
 Richard's Bake and Shark is the most widely known, and legend has it that Richard invented this dish.
 Natalie's Bake and Shark also has an excellent reputation.
-Bake and shark is available at concerts, festivals, and carnivals, but first and foremost, it's the ultimate Trinidadian beach food.
+Bake and shark are available at concerts, festivals, and carnivals, but first and foremost, it's the ultimate Trinidadian beach food.